 We love destroying malware, and we’ve been at it for a while!

-Our removal process uses our proprietary remediation engine.
-We have been researching and collecting malware definitions that affect web sites since 2004.
-Its history can be traced to early open source projects we released before becoming a company, Sucuri, in 2010.
+Our removal process uses our proprietary remediation engine, which we’ve been researching since 2004.
+Its history can be traced to early open source projects we released before incorporating as Sucuri in 2010.
 You can find information on the early incarnation of the engine by looking at Owl, version .1, and the Web Information Gathering System (WIGS).